-The Group is subject to significant environmental legal regulations in respect of its exploration and evaluation activities in South Africa.
+The Group is subject to significant environmental legal regulations in respect of its exploration and evaluation activities in both Australia and South Africa.
 There have been no known breaches of these regulations and principles.

 Information on directors

 G M Button B. Bus.
 (Acc), C.P.A.
 Executive Director